 Azul: Crystal Mosaic is the newest game in the Azul series.
 But unlike the other games it’s an expansion.
 It cannot be played standalone so make sure you get the original Version of Azul first.

-Now, the new maps that this version introduce are fine.
-They’re challenging and fun, pretty good for the more experienced players that got fed up with their old maps.
+Now, the new player boards that this version introduce are fine.
+They make Azule more challenging and fun, pretty good for the more experienced players that got fed up with the old boards.

 But, the plastic board overlay is the real selling point of this expansion, and frankly it’s disappointing.
 It’s very flimsy and the scoring cubes of the original Azul don’t even fit in them.
 Therefore, we don’t recommend getting this version.
 You’re better off getting a custom Azul overlay (scroll down to find out which one we recommend).

 Eer since the release of the first Azul version players started to ask for an overlay to keep the tiles from sliding.

 We finally gor this overlay in the Crystal Mosiac expansion.
 But, like we discuss above, this overlay was disappointing.
 It’s flimsy and the pieces don’t even fit.